The four stages that lead to addiction

 Psychological dependence refers to when the individual thinks that he/she can’t function without the substance.

-Now an addict, the person is encountering severe consequences almost all the time and may have lost employment and relationships and be unable to experience joy or partake in normal activities.
+Now an addict, the person is facing severe consequences almost constantly.
+They may have lost employment or relationships, and find themselves unable to experience joy or take part in normal activities.

 In this stage a person is unable to quit without outside help.